 2. Make Some Single Mom Friends

 Everyone wants to feel accepted and be around people who understand and support them.
-This is why it’s important to find other women who are going through the same journey as you.
+This is why it’s important to find other women going through the same journey as you.
 Single moms will be able to relate to your everyday life; they can share the ups and downs of single parenting, and they can give you tips and recommendations of what has worked for them and their babies and what hasn’t.

 How do you meet these women and make new friends?
 The best way is to get out there!
 I recommend signing up for different classes and meet-up groups.
 Prenatal workouts are great, breastfeeding support groups, childbirth classes, various forums online, you name it.
-There are also lots of social media groups for single parents that you might find helpful.
+There are also many social media groups for single parents that you might find helpful.
 These are all great ways to meet other women and make new friends.

 3. Learn How to Ask for Help and Accept Help